 “For our team, we are super excited to be part of this project as it portends even greater potential to advancing our quest for transparency and accountability in our procurement practice but ultimately in achieving greater value for public funds and to entrench procurement as a basis for economic decision making.”

 Paraguay – National Directorate of Public Procurement (DNCP)

-The DNCP will increase the participation of micro-, small- and medium businesses in public procurement.
-They will fully review their procurement process focusing on the needs of these companies and facilitate access to procurement as a digital service.
-This project will be implemented in collaboration with the Association of Entrepreneurs of Paraguay and the Center for Sustainable Development.
+The DNCP is working to increase the participation of micro-, small- and medium businesses in public procurement.
+It is working to fully review their procurement process, focusing on the needs of these companies and facilitating access to procurement as a digital service.
+This project is implemented in collaboration with the Association of Entrepreneurs of Paraguay and the Center for Sustainable Development.